-- A. PCS contracts for Architectural and Engineering services that are awarded using ABA criteria; or - B. PCS contracts for \$10,000.00 total (i.e., compensation plus reimbursable expenses) or less
+- A. PCS contracts for Architectural and Engineering services that are awarded using ABA criteria; or - B. PCS contracts for \$10,000 total (i.e., compensation plus reimbursable expenses) or less

-Unless otherwise exempt, PCS contracts exceeding \$10,000.00 total must have performance based standards, regardless of whether they are executed as standard PCS contracts or as stand-alone PO's.
+Unless otherwise exempt, PCS contracts exceeding \$10,000 total must have performance based standards, regardless of whether they are executed as standard PCS contracts or as stand-alone PO's.

-- A. The division shall prepare proposed performance-based standards for each PCS contract except for exclusions listed previously. - B. The division preparing performance based standards shall submit the proposed standards and Scope of Work to CSS electronically for review and approval of the proposed standards. - C. CSS shall review the proposed performance based standards to determine if they violate any law or regulation applicable to DHS, that they will be enforceable, and that they adequately reflect all aspects of the Scope of Work.
+- A. The division shall prepare proposed performance-based standards for each PCS contract except for exclusions listed previously. - B. The division preparing performance based standards shall submit the proposed standards and Scope of Work to CSS electronically for review and approval of the proposed standards. - C. CSS shall review the proposed performance based standards.
+CSS shall submit any questions regarding enforceability, adequacy of the scope of work description, or compliance with laws, regulations, and rules to OCC for a legal opinion.
 CSS shall indicate their approval electronically. - D. Form DHS-1366-A illustrates the required format for performance based standards.
 The performance based standards included in the contract are required to specify the following: - 1.
 Program deliverables (also known as goals or benchmark objectives) - 2.
 Performance Indicators - 3.
 Acceptable performance levels - 4.
 Remedies for unacceptable performance - E. There is no need for legal review by CSS if the contracting division certifies the following: - 1.
 The contract is identical to an existing contract that has received CSS or OCC approval except as to contractor and